CouncilofLorien/counciloflorien.github.io/docs/cards/S/sand-drake.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Drake._ Three strikes.
 Attacker chooses defending characters.
-May be played keyed to Khand and Harondor.
-If Doors of Night is in play, may also be played keyed to Ithilien, Nurn, and Horse Plains.
+May be played keyed to Khand and Harondor. <br>&ensp;If _Doors of Night_ is in play, may also be played keyed to Ithilien, Nurn, and Horse Plains.
 > >
 > > {: .fs-3 }
 > > _“The chameleon of Harad roosts in the sandy wilds of the Dune Sea, although it hunts along trade routes and near oases."_ ***---&#65279;Kuduk Lore***